 1. Equal Accessibility

-By captioning your webinar, you can provide support for viewers who are either deaf, belonging in the hard-of-hearing community, or those who use English as their second language.
+By using a closed captioned webinar, you can provide support for viewers who are either deaf, belonging in the hard-of-hearing community, or those who use English as their second language.
 The synced audio and caption will make it easier for them to read and follow the discussion.
 Viewers with minimal knowledge of the English language may take an interest in your event because listening and reading your content can also help improve their vocabulary.

 When they register for your event and find out that there are no live captions, chances are, they’re going to exit your webinar just a little after it begins because they will have a hard time trying to comprehend what you are offering through the webinar.